A complete tutorial how to run Fighting Steel on a modern OS, with a realism guide.

 Note that there are also some parameters in this file that you can "play" with to make the game to run.
 For example on one of my laptop I add to set the "AGP" parameter to 0, while I let it to 1 on my desktop computer.
 Another parameter is to set the game in to windowed mode instead of full screen mode.
 Try it if it doesn't work.

 Last but very important step: download the last version of dgVoodoo2 here.
+The file you need is D3DRM.
 Unzip everything in your Fighting Steel folder.
-Also copy all the DLL files located in the subfolder of this archive in the root of your FS folder.

 Launch Fighting Steel in administrator mode: the game should work now.

 Reminder: FS has the bad trend to unexpectedly crash to desktop, randomly.
 So remember to activate the autosave, and on top of that, to manually save your game after each "critical move" with your fleet.

 You have probably noticed that I make you enable the "GunneryLog" and "FatigueGunnery" parameters.
 It is obvisouly for realism purpose.
 So let's continue!
 Launch the game, and before starting any new game, set your options as the following:

 Just once: in preferences when launching a scenario:

 - set “forced camera” to off

 - enable restricted camera